Market Times:

 Analyzing Trade Activities and Patterns

 Analyzing whale trading patterns is essential in monitoring them, especially the large trades that might lead to sudden price spikes or dips.
-Furthermore, some whales engage in unusual patterns such as Spoofing which occurs when traders place large orders with the intent to cancel them before they are executed.
+Furthermore, some whales engage in unusual patterns such as spoofing, which occurs when traders place large orders with the intent to cancel them before they are executed.
 This tactic creates artificial market movements, misleading other traders and potentially manipulating prices.

 Social Media Presence